obidam/m2poc2019/projects/README.md

-# M2POC Projects
+# M2POC Projects Guidline

 ## Procedure
 - Fork this github repository to your own account
-- Add a folder under m2poc2018/projects, name it with your last name
+- Add a folder under m2poc2019/projects, name it with your last name
 - Work out your project codes/documentation and stage/push it to your folder
 - Once finalised, create a pull request to the main branch